French frigate Méduse (1810): Aftermath

 Argus took the survivors of the raft to Saint-Louis to recover.
 Five of them, including Jean Charles, the last African crew member, died within days.
 Chaumareys decided to rescue the gold that was still on board Méduse and sent out a salvage crew, which discovered that Méduse was still largely intact.
 Only three of the 17 men who had decided to stay on Méduse were still alive 54 days later.
 British naval officers helped the survivors to return to France because aid from the French Minister of the Marine was not forthcoming.

 Méduse's surviving surgeon, Henri Savigny, and the governor's secretary submitted their account of the tragedy to the authorities.
 It was leaked to an anti-Bourbon newspaper, the Journal des débats, and was published on 13 September 1816.
 The incident quickly became a scandal in French politics and Bourbon officials tried to cover it up.
 At his court-martial at Port de Rochefort in 1817, Chaumareys was tried on five counts but acquitted of abandoning his squadron, of failing to re-float his ship and of abandoning the raft; however, he was found guilty of incompetent and complacent navigation and of abandoning Méduse before all her passengers had been taken off.
 Even though this verdict exposed him to the death penalty, Chaumareys was sentenced to only three years in jail.
-The court-martial was widely thought to be a "whitewash" and, in 1818, Senegal Governor Schmaltz was forced to resign.
+The court-martial was widely thought to be a "whitewash."
 The Gouvion de Saint-Cyr Law later ensured that promotions in the French military would thereafter be based on merit.

 Savigny and another survivor, the geographer-engineer Alexandre Corréard, subsequently wrote a book with their own account (Naufrage de la frégate la Méduse) of the incident, published in 1817.
 It went through five editions by 1821 and was also published with success in English, German, Dutch, Italian, and Korean translations.
 A revision of the text in later editions increased the political thrust of the work.